merethaun/devportal-website/src/content/teaser_planner.md

 tags: ['teaser']
 icon: logo_marketingplanner
 destination: mediapool
-shorttext: <tbd...)> With BrandMaker Marketing Planner you gain full visibility and control over your financial planning, campaigns and performance measurement.
-Use BrandMaker as a comprehensive platform to orchestrate all your teamwork and activities.
+shorttext: With BrandMaker Marketing Planner, you gain full visibility and control over all campaigns, financial planning, and performance measurement.
+It thus provides a comprehensive platform for all stakeholders.
 ---
-(tbd...)
-Media Pool provides a central place to store and manage digital assets in any format, for any device, and for any purpose.
-Diverse assets, such as files, videos, and images, can be imported, viewed, downloaded, shared as well as deleted by the user.
-The management of assets also enables versioning, tagging and grouping as well as editing of asset properties.
+With BrandMaker Marketing Planner, you gain full visibility and control over all campaigns, financial planning, and performance measurement.
+It thus provides a comprehensive platform for all stakeholders.

-With the help of the integrated search function, both individual and preconfigured search queries can be carried out, which are additionally supported by AI-based image tagging.
-Digital rights give internal and external team members role-based access to your digital library.
-Additionally, version and license management ensure the use of only current and valid content.
+Marketing planner enables the planning and budgeting of all marketing activities up to single tasks.
+Planned, targeted, committed, and actual budgets can be set using the desired granularity and currency.
+Additionally, all relevant information such as content, purchase orders, invoices, KPIs, attachments, and responsible persons, who are automatically informed, can be defined for each element.
+By integrating formulas, automated calculations, for example, target/actual comparisons, can be carried out.
+Utilizing templates and filters, reports, and graphical analysis can be generated according to the user's needs.
+Role-based rights management ensures visibility, as well as the editing of elements.

-Within our BrandMaker landscape, Media Pool can be used in conjunction with other modules, for example as a repository for the Brand Management Portal or for creating content organized in the Marketing Planner.
-Media Pool also supplements the data in the Marketing Data Hub and provides key figures for individual assets via the Reporting Center.
+Budget data, invoices, etc. can be imported directly into the Marketing Planner.
+The export of data in different file formats is also possible.
+Within BrandMaker’s marketing stack, Marketing Planner can be integrated with Media Pool, Brand Template Builder, and Job Manager.